opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/user-agent.md

 }
 ```

-The `user_agent` processors parses the string into a format compatible with Elastic Common Schema (ECS), then adds the result to the specified target, as showing in the following example:
+The `user_agent` processors parses the string into a format compatible with Elastic Common Schema (ECS), then adds the result to the specified target, as shown in the following example:

 ```json
 {